ghostmaruko/chat-app/README.md

 - Input for username
 - Background color selection
 - Button to start chatting
-- Background image with accessible color option
+- Fully styled according to CareerFoundry design brief

 ### Chat Screen

 - Real-time chat interface using Gifted Chat
-- Displays messages, images, and shared locations
-- Custom CustomActions component for:
+- Supports:
     📸 Taking photos with the camera
     🖼️ Picking images from gallery
-  📍 Sharing location
+    📍 Sharing geolocation (MapView bubble)
+- Custom ActionSheet with accessible buttons
+- Local caching for offline usage
-- Images and photos uploaded to Firebase Storage
+- Firebase Storage integration for media

-- Location displayed via MapView in message bubbles
-- Accessibility support (for the ActionSheet button)
+### Work in Progress: Chatbot Simulation

+We are actively developing an optional chatbot mode that simulates a real conversation partner.

+This upcoming feature will:

+- Automatically reply to messages
+- Provide simple conversational logic
+- Help users test the chat experience without a second device
+- Be fully integrated into the existing Gifted Chat interface

+The bot is being implemented using local JS logic and can later be enhanced with AI-based responses.

 ---